 The instructions are simple enough.

-1. Fill a tall (non-glass) cup with ice2.
-Choose a K-Cup3.
-Brew in Keurig
+1. Fill a tall (non-glass) cup with ice

 I did exactly as told with the Timothy's Sweet and Creamy K-Cup and the result?
 It was super watered down, not strong enough, had a funny "creamy" taste and was way too sweet for my liking.
 So I thought maybe my cup was too "tall" and that I had filled it up with too much ice.
 I tried it again with a smaller cup, which held less ice and sure, it was a little better, but still too sweet and I wasn't a fan of the creamer.
 This was a fail in my books.
 The instructions should have included the amount of water to brew with.
 Is it 8oz?
 10oz, 12oz?
 I think I'll stick to double brewed coffee poured on ice.